weinman/cnn_lstm_ctc_ocr/README.md

 [CRNN]( https://github.com/bgshih/crnn) when trained and tested on case-insensitive, closed vocabulary MJSynth data.

 Written for Python 2.7.
-Currently updated for TensorFlow 1.12
+Requires TensorFlow >=1.10 (deprecation warnings exist for TF>1.10, but the code still works).

 The model and subsequent experiments are more fully described in [Weinman et al. (ICDAR 2019)](https://www.cs.grinnell.edu/~weinman/pubs/weinman19deep.pdf)